ufs-community/land-offline_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Available Workflow Configuration Parameters
 ***************************************************

 To run the Land DA System, users must create an experiment configuration file (named ``land_analysis.yaml`` by default) that combines the default values in ``template.land_analysis.yaml`` with user-specified values from ``parm_xml.yaml``.
 Currently, ``template.land_analysis.yaml`` contains most of the experiment-specific information, such as forecast/cycle dates, while ``parm_xml.yaml`` contains user/machine-specific settings, such as data directory locations.
 To help the user, sample ``parm_xml_<machine>.yaml`` configuration files have been included in the ``parm`` directory for use on Hera, Orion, and Hercules.
 The ``template.land_analysis.yaml`` contains reasonable experiment default values that work on those machines.
-The content of these files can be copied into ``land_analysis.yaml`` and used as the starting point from which to generate a variety of experiment configurations for Land DA.
+The contents of these files can be used as the starting point from which to generate a variety of experiment configurations for Land DA.

 The following is a list of the parameters included in the ``land_analysis.yaml`` file (and derived from ``template.land_analysis.yaml`` and ``parm_xml.yaml``).
 For each parameter, the default value and a brief description are provided.